Kamirus/purescript-selda/guide/SimpleE2E.md

 ```

 Now we will finally write the `main` that will interpret our `app`.
-We start by preparing a connection to the database.
+We start by preparing a connection to the database (We use here predefined test `Config.load` helper
+which reads the environment (or `.env` file) for pg connection info and builds a pool for us).

 ```purescript
 main ∷ Effect Unit